microsoftgraph/microsoft-graph-docs-contrib/concepts/known-issues.md

 ### Conditional access policy

-Currently, the **Policy.Read.All** permission is required to call POST and PATCH methods of the [conditionalAccessPolicy](/graph/api/resources/conditionalaccesspolicy) API.
+The [conditionalAccessPolicy](/graph/api/resources/conditionalaccesspolicy) API currently requires consent to the **Policy.Read.All** permission to call the POST and PATCH methods.
 In the future, the **Policy.ReadWrite.ConditionalAccess** permission will enable you to read policies from the directory.

 ### Claims mapping policy

 The [claimsMappingPolicy](/graph/api/resources/claimsmappingpolicy) API may require consent to both the **Policy.Read.All** and **Policy.ReadWrite.ConditionalAccess** permissions for the `LIST /policies/claimsMappingPolicies` and `GET /policies/claimsMappingPolicies/{id}` methods as follows:

 + If no claimsMappingPolicy objects are available to retrieve in a LIST operation, either permission is sufficient to call this method.
 + If there are claimsMappingPolicy objects to retrieve, your app must consent to both permissions.
+If not, a `403 Forbidden` error is returned.

-This temporary workaround will not be required when the issue is resolved.
+In the future, either permission will be sufficient to call both methods.

 ## JSON Batching